The ethics of travelling to Burma

-This strongly supports the view that it will continue to develop strong economic relations with Myanmar without any attempt to promote change or democracy.
+This strongly supports the view that it will continue to develop strong economic relations with Burma without any attempt to promote change or democracy.
 China’s own lack of democracy does of course make this even more unlikely.

 What is Audley’s wider record on Responsible Tourism?

 We are very committed to responsible tourism in general and we are working closely with several organisations in the UK and around the world on this.